 The Lancaster Insurance Pride of Ownership celebrates classic cars and their owners, gathering together those enthusiasts with heart-warming stories behind their vehicle that show they are some of the rarest, most unusual and most cherished cars in the UK.
-Cars up to the year 2000 are considered - from pre-war to the noughties.
+Cars up to the year 2000 are considered.
 The standard of the car is obviously important, but the passion of the owner and the journey the car has gone on is equally, if not more important.

 This years' competition has 20 well deserving finalists who collectively put on a fantastic display.

 With the first five finalists announced earlier in the year - John Smith’s 1964 Volkswagen Type 2 ‘Splittie’, Annie Lloyd’s 1961 Bond Minicar Model G, Paul White’s 1990 Eunos Roadster, Robert Nauer’s 1970 Dodge Challenger RT, and a 1992 Toyota Starlet GT Turbo owned by Sammie-Jo Webster - the remainder do not disappoint in keeping the competition as diverse as possible.

 Andrew Evanson, Senior Operations Manager at Lancaster Insurance, said: “The Pride of Ownership display is a must see for anyone visiting the show, the standard of cars is simply outstanding!
 As always there’s a great mix of marques and years being celebrated which truly means there is something for everyone – I can’t wait to see them all and hear the stories behind them.”